engines-wafu/RAMPART_Docs/Training/Airspace.md

 ![RW Routes](RWRs.png)

-- Predefined Routes To and From Aerodromes
+- Predefined routes to and from aerodromes
-- Operated at or Below 250’ AGL
+- Operated at or below 250’ AGL
-- Designated Entry and Exits
+- Designated entry and exits
-- Used to Deconflict FW Traffic
+- Used to deconflict FW traffic
-- Traffic Uses RH of Corridor
+- Traffic uses RH of corridor

 ### Fixes and Intersections